Hoover, Alabama: Government

-The municipal government has operated under the Mayor-Council form of government since incorporation.
-The Mayor and City Council are elected on a non-partisan basis to concurrent four-year terms of office, which begin on October 1 of election year.
-Policy-making and legislative authority is vested in the City Council, which consists of seven "at-large" elected members (prior to 2004, the council consisted of five at-large members.)
-(Candidates for at-large elections must gain a majority of voters; such a system has been found in other cities in Alabama to limit the ability of minority voters to elect candidates of their choice.)
+The municipal government has operated under the mayor-council form of government since incorporation.
+The mayor and city council are elected on a nonpartisan basis to concurrent four-year terms of office, which begin on first Monday in November of election year.
+Policy-making and legislative authority is vested in the city council, which consists of seven, at-large-elected members.
+(Prior to 2004, the council consisted of five at-large members; candidates for at-large elections must gain a majority of voters.)

 The city council is responsible for considering local resolutions and ordinances, adopting an annual budget, and appointing members to local boards and committees.
-The Mayor is responsible for carrying out and enforcing the city's policies and ordinances.
+The mayor is responsible for carrying out and enforcing the city's policies and ordinances.